On the origin of counterrotating stellar disks in TNG50. I: Formation channels for CRDs

-Examples of this CRD type are shown in Fig. \ref{fig:8subhaloes_cr}.
+We show examples of this CRD type in Fig. \ref{fig:8subhaloes_cr}.
 Two peculiar cases are CR-0 and CR-5, which present a torus-like spatial distribution of the CRD component.
 Both present a concentration $R_{95}^{\rm CRD}/R_{50}^{\rm CRD} \leq 2$ (see Sec. \ref{section:CRDstructuralandassembly}).
-In the CR-0 case, its CRD's star formation history (Fig. \ref{fig:ages_CRDs}) shows at least three distinct peaks.
-The oldest peak, around 12 Gyr ago (lookback time), corresponds to the very early assembly of the galaxy and is associated with both gas accretion during these early times and a burst associated to a very significant merger, highlighted with a green arrow.
+In the CR-0 case, the SFH of its CRD (Fig. \ref{fig:ages_CRDs}) shows at least three distinct peaks.
+The oldest peak, around 12 Gyr ago (lookback time), corresponds to the very early assembly of the galaxy and is associated with both gas accretion during these early times and a burst associated with a very significant merger, which we highlight with a green arrow in the figure.
 The next peak, near 9 Gyr ago, is associated with the infall of a second significant satellite (blue arrow in Fig. \ref{fig:ages_CRDs}).
-This interaction induced a burst star formation, contributing to the CRD in the inner galactic region , as sceen in the previous CRD type.
-The most recent rise in CR-0’s counterrotating star formation begins $\sim 3$ Gyr ago and continues toward the present day.
-Interestingly, CR-0 is experiencing an ongoing interaction with a massive satellite that had it first pericentric passage $\approx 4$ to 5 Gyr ago.
+This interaction induced a burst of star formation that contributed to the CRD in the inner galactic region, as seen in the previous CRD type.
+The most recent rise in CR-0’s counterrotating star formation began $\sim 3$ Gyr ago and continues to the present day.
+Interestingly, CR-0 is experiencing an ongoing interaction with a massive satellite that had its first pericentric passage $\approx 4$ to 5 Gyr ago.
 The satellite has not fully merged at $z=0$ and continues to orbit the host.
 In Fig. \ref{fig:sat_info_CRDs}, we analyze the orbit of this infalling satellite.
-The top panel shows the time evolution of the satellite's galactocentric distance, while the bottom panel the evolution of the angle between the angular momentum of the disk and the satellites's orbital angular momentum.
-Orbits near $180^\circ$ are counterrotating, those near $90^\circ$ are polar, and those near $0^\circ$ are co-rotating.
-The figure clearly shows that the satellite is accreted in a counterotating orbit with respect to the main disc.
+The top panel shows the time evolution of the satellite's galactocentric distance, while the bottom panel shows the evolution of the angle between the angular momentum of the disk and the satellites's orbital angular momentum.
+Orbits near $180^\circ$ are counterrotating, those near $90^\circ$ are polar, and those near $0^\circ$ are corotating.
+The figure clearly shows that the satellite is accreted in a counterotating orbit with respect to the main disk.
 The satellite is relatively gas rich, with a gas-to-total mass fraction at infall of 17\%.
-The gas stripped on this counterotating orbit fuels the more recent star formation episode of its CRD.
+The gas stripped on this counterotating orbit fuels the more recent star formation episode of the CRD in the host galaxy.